Course Outline

 1

-Breadth and Depth of Knowledge: demonstrates advanced understanding and synthesis of course themes and concepts.
+Breadth and Depth of Knowledge: demonstrates advanced understanding of urban history/ies through the effective integration of class themes and concepts with primary source materials.

 1 4